microsoft/Virtual-Visit-Sample-Connector/README.md

 Unlike the connector in the video, this connector is created from an OpenAPI definition (not a Postman collection).
 When setting up the Azure Application Registration this connector, reference the following:

 - The Power Apps maker portal is accessed here: [Power Apps maker portal](https://make.powerapps.com)
+- The custom connector OpenAPI sample definition is available from this repository: [Virtual Visit OpenAPI definition](./Virtual-Visit.swagger.json)
 - In your selected Environment, navigate to **Dataverse->Custom Connectors**
-- The custom connector OpenAPI definition is available from this repository.
-[Virtual Visit OpenAPI definition](./Virtual-Visit.swagger.json)
+- Select **New Custom Connector-->Import an OpenAPI file**
 - For the Security tab, reference the following values which are specific to this connector:

 |||